-6.1 Measuring instruments at the market stage

-6.1.1 Pre-market approach
+5.1 MEASURING INSTRUMENTS AT THE MARKET STAGE

-Three basic types of arrangements can be distinguished here.

-6.1.1.1 A highly restrictive legal metrology control system typically includes, by law and regulation, all of the following:

-- type evaluation and type approval of measuring instruments; - installation requirements; - initial verification both at the factory and at point of use; - environmental requirements.
+- 5.1.1 Pre-market approach Three basic types of arrangements can be distinguished here.
+(In practice, the details of each one may be modified slightly.) - 5.1.1.1 A highly restrictive legal metrology control system could include, by law and regulation, all of the following: - type evaluation and type approval of measuring instruments, - installation requirements, - initial verification both at the factory and at point of use, - environmental requirements.

-All the operations are performed by legal metrology officials for a fee.
+All the operations are performed by legal metrology officials and they are made for manufacturers or their authorized representatives for a fee.

-6.1.1.2 A balanced system can be based on:

-- type evaluation and type approval carried out by competent bodies (accredited or peer reviewed - generally called conformity assessment bodies) with a maximum mutual recognition of either type approval certificates or corresponding test reports (e.g. OIML MAA, EU global approach); - initial verification by the manufacturer (in the factory) based on an assessment of his quality management system by a competent body (an accredited certification body for quality management systems having expertise in the given field).
-In this specialized assessment concentrated on conformance of any individual measuring instrument to the approved type the existence of an over-arching certified quality management system (QMS, based on the ISO 9000 family of standards) is taken into account.
+- 5.1.1.2 A balanced system can be based on: - type evaluation and type approval made by competent bodies (accredited or peer reviewed - generally called conformity assessment bodies) with a maximum mutual recognition of either type approval certificates or corresponding test reports (e.g. OIML MAA, EU global approach), - initial verification by the manufacturer (in the factory) based on an assessment of its quality management system by a competent body (an accredited certification body for quality management systems having expertise in the given field).
+In this specialised assessment concentrated on conformance of any individual measuring instrument to the approved type the existence of an over-arching certified quality management system QMS based on the ISO 9000 family of standards is taken into account.

 Type approvals are not required when they are impractical and they do not add much to the protection of the public interest (e.g. capacity serving measures).
-In those cases, only initial verification is carried out.
+In those cases, only initial verification is made.

 The QMS assessed in this way is subsequently subject to regular quality surveillance as one form of metrological supervision (see OIML D 9 - [9]).
-The activities of legal metrological control over measuring instruments in such a case should be completed by so-called market surveillance (see OIML D 9) performed by a government body, especially when the system is applied in a whole region such that conformity assessment bodies can compete with one another.
-As to initial verification, this system is applicable to a majority of measuring instruments with the exception of those which, for various reasons, have to be verified in-situ (e.g. instruments of which the measuring performance can be typically dependent on the location of use, for instance the height above sea level, e.g. non-automatic weighing instruments of class I, II, sometimes III and exhaust gas analyzers - OIML R 99 [10], weighbridges, some automatic weighing instruments, etc.).
-In this case an independent, competent, third-party body should be available to perform the initial verification (assessment of conformity with the approved type) if this is not done by the manufacturer himself (to be decided by the user).
+The activities of legal metrological control over measuring instruments in such a case should be completed by so-called market surveillance (see OIML D 9) performed by a Government body, especially when the system is applied in a whole region such that conformity assessment bodies can compete with one another.
+As to initial verification, this system is applicable to a majority of measuring instruments with the exception of those which, for various reasons, have to be verified in situ (e.g. instruments of which the measuring performance can be typically dependent on the location of use, for instance the height above sea level. like non-automatic weighing instruments class I, II, sometimes III and exhaust gas analyzers - OIML R 99, weighbridges, some automatic weighing instruments etc.).
+In this case an independent, competent, third-party body should be available to perform the initial verification (assessment of conformity with the approved type).
+In a variant of this system, all initial verifications are carried out by a third-party body, known as a local legal metrology authority.
+The original model is preferable to this variant.

 This system, based on the direct involvement of manufacturers, can be made more robust by making manufacturers liable by law for any damage to public interests caused by their products that can be legally traced back to them.